synfig/synfig-docs-dev/docs/gsoc/2025/ideas.rst

 **Description:**

-We are currently using a script to create a macOS app bundle, but it has some issues.
+We are currently using a script to create a macOS app bundle, but it has some issues (This script can be found at: https://github.com/synfig/synfig/blob/master/3-package-osx-dmg.sh).
 Generation takes a long time (could be greatly improved), it uses incorrect paths in some places and does not sign files.

 **Requirements:** macOS or access to macOS command-line (so you can test your script)